How to Create Live Discussions on ClassHook

 The Student Experience

 We know it’s helpful to know about the student experience as well, so we’ve outlined it below.
-Once your students have their room code, visit https://www.classhook.com, and click Join Room, they will see this screen.
+Once your students have their room code, visit https://www.classhook.com, and click Join Room, they will see this page.

 After a question is posed to the class, students can respond to it.
 Students won’t see any other responses until they answer themselves.